mekongGOOD/odc-hrok-api/README.md

 <hr/>
 #Instructions

-##Installing node.js and the sourcecode
+##Installing node.js, this sourcecode and running this app!!

 ##Adding new datasets (database tables)